l256068/Task4/README.md

 # Task4
-This is tas 4 from last lab
+This is task 4 from last lab